privacygmail cleanupemail security

 • Never = good

-• Aggregated/anonymized only = questionable and verify
+• Aggregated/anonymized only = questionable, verify it

 • Yes = avoid entirely